MShawon/YouTube-Viewer/README.md

  * Good proxy list (http, https, socks4, socks5)
  * Google Chrome installed on your OS (not Chromium)
  * Chrome driver will be downloaded automatically by undetected-chromedriver

+# Live Stream
+   From now on, this script supports live streams too.
+Just use this script as you would for the already uploaded video.
+Script will automatically know if your video is live.
+Just bear in mind, you need a **high-end pc** for higher threads to get more viewers.
+   Basically, script will check every 60 secs if youtube shows `x watching now` is present.
+If your live stream ends, script will check 5 times to be sure.
+In another word, after your live stream ends, script takes 5 minutes to close the driver.

 # HTTP API
    Live logs fetched every 10 seconds and statistics in graphs are available on http://localhost:5000/ .Or [http://ip_of_your_pc:5000/](http://ip_of_your_pc:5000/) use this to access from another device under same network.
 A SQLite Database is being used  to store your generated views from this script.